Nanolx/NanoDroid/README.md

 SafetyNet
 =========

-To pass SafetyNet enable Magisk Hide in Magisk Settings.
+To pass SafetyNet enable MagiskHide in MagiskManager.
 Make sure your ROM/Kernel sets Selinux to permissive, as Magisk v11 does have it's own pseudo-enforcing Selinux mode.

-After enabling Magisk Hide reboot.
+After enabling Magisk Hidereboot.

 Hiding Root from Apps
 =====================

-After enabling Magisk Hide and reboot go to Magisk Manager again, you'll now notice a new 'Magisk Hide' settings tab.
+After enabling Magisk Hide and reboot go to MagiskManager again, you'll now notice a new 'MagiskHide' settings tab.
 In this tab you can select any application root should be hidden for.
 No reboot is required for this to take effect.

-Note: don't select too many apps (10+), else Magisk Hide may be too slow to actually hide root before the application checks for it.
+Note: don't select too many apps (10+), else MagiskHide may be too slow to actually hide root before the application checks for it.

 FAQ